-816.1.
+820.1.
 Following from the adoption of the 1985 Edition of the Transport Regulations, packages requiring approval of design by competent authority (Type B, Type B(U), Type B(M) packages and package designs for fissile material) based on the 1967 Edition, the 1973 Edition and the 1973 (As Amended) Edition of the Transport Regulations were permitted to continue in use, subject to certain limitations on new manufacture, additional requirements to mark such packages with serial numbers and multilateral approval of all such designs.
 This provision, known colloquially as 'grandfathering', was newly introduced into the 1985 Edition of the Transport Regulations to ease their transition.
-This allowed packages, provided they were properly maintained and continued to meet their original design intent, to continue in use to the end of their useful design lives.
-It also provided for a period of time following publication, during which the designs could be reviewed, and if necessary modified, to ensure packages met the requirements of the 1985 Edition of the Transport Regulations in full.
-Where such review and/or modification proved impractical, the transition period allowed time for packages to be phased out and new designs meeting the requirements of the 1985 Edition of the Transport Regulations to be phased in.
+This allowed the continued use of packages, provided that they were properly maintained and continued to meet their original design intent, up to the end of their useful design lives.
+It also provided for a period of time following publication, during which the designs could be reviewed and, if necessary, modified, to ensure that packages met the requirements of the 1985 Edition of the Transport Regulations in full.
+Where such review and/or modification proved impractical, the transition period allowed time for packages to be phased out and new designs meeting the requirements of the 2012 Edition of the Transport Regulations to be phased in.

-816.2.
-The 1973 and the 1973 (As Amended) Edition of the Transport Regulations only required quality assurance programmes to be established for the manufacture of packagings.
-The 1985 Edition of the Transport Regulations properly identified the need for quality assurance programmes to cover all aspects of transport from design, manufacture, testing, documentation, use, maintenance and inspection of all packages, to actual transport and in-transit storage operations.
+820.2.
+The 1973 and 1973 (As Amended) Editions of the Transport Regulations only required quality assurance programmes (now referred to as the management system) to be established for the manufacture of packagings.
+The 1985 Edition of the Transport Regulations properly identified the need for quality assurance programmes (now referred to as the management system) to cover all aspects of transport from design, manufacture, testing, documentation, use, maintenance and inspection of all packages, to actual transport and in-transit storage operations.
 Therefore, when considering 1973 grandfathered approvals, the 'applicable requirements' of para.
-306 will relate to (a) the quality assurance programmes in place at the time of the original manufacture of the packaging, and (b) those quality assurance programmes addressing current transport activities such as use, inspection, maintenance and servicing, as well as transport and in-transit storage operations.
-The quality assurance arrangements covering activities in (b) should meet the current national and/or international standards for quality assurance as agreed by the competent authority.
+306 will relate to (a) the quality assurance programmes (now referred to as the management system) in place at the time of the original manufacture of the packaging, and (b) those quality assurance programmes (now referred to as the management system) addressing current transport activities, such as use, inspection, maintenance and servicing, as well as transport and in-transit storage operations.
+The quality assurance (now referred to as the management system) arrangements covering activities in (b) should meet the current national and/or international standards for a management system as agreed by the competent authority.

-816.3.
-The reference to Section IV and para.
-680 of the 1996 Edition of the Transport Regulations is included to ensure that only the most recent radiological data (as reflected in the A_1 and A_2 values) and requirements for fissile material transported by air may be used to determine package content and other related limits.
+820.3.
+The reference to paragraphs and sections of the 2012 Edition of the Transport Regulations is included to ensure that the requirements on the management system (para.
+306), the activity limits and the classification provisions (Section IV), including the most recent radiological data (as reflected in the $A_1$ and $A_2$ values); the requirements and controls for transport (Section V) and the requirements for fissile material transported by air (para.
+683) may be used to determine package contents and other related limits.
 It should be noted that the scope of the transitional arrangements of the Transport Regulations only extends to the requirements for certain packagings and packages.
-In all other aspects, for example concerning general provisions, the requirements and controls for transport, including consignment and conveyance limits, and approval and administrative requirements, the provisions of the 1996 Edition of the Transport Regulations apply.
-The most recent requirements relative to fissile exceptions (paras 418 and 672) also need to be used.
+In all other aspects, for example, concerning general provisions, the requirements and controls for transport, including consignment and conveyance limits, and approval and administrative requirements, the provisions of the 2012 Edition of the Transport Regulations apply.
+The most recent requirements relative to fissile exceptions (paras 417, 674 and 675) also need to be used.